 Equality and diversity

 We celebrate difference and work to ensure that no one is disadvantaged when accessing services, employment or public life in Essex.
 The Equality Act 2010 sets out our duty in this area.

 We provide information about how we comply with our equality duties each year and we review our equality objectives at least once every 4 years.

-These objectives are set out in our Organisation Strategy 2017 to 2020 (PDF, 560KB), which is aligned to our strategic aims.
+These objectives are set out in our Plan for Essex, Everyone's Essex, which is aligned to our strategic aims.

 Tackling the causes of disadvantage, ensuring that residents can access good jobs and excellent education regardless of their background.

 Removing obstacles holding residents back, tackling inequalities between children and supporting older people to live independently with dignity.

 Helping people travel across Essex, bringing communities together and connecting them to services, employment and learning opportunities.